 E-commerce businesses, including small retailers, are increasingly moving to take advantage of the huge potential market of global customers.
 Your shipping offer will differ based on costs associated with shipping domestically versus internationally, and so working with a logistics partner that understands the international market and can provide the best possible prices is key.

 Regardless of what your policy on free shipping is, experts agree that transparency is critical.
 Let consumers know up front what their delivery costs are likely to be, and they are more likely to stick with you.
-With the global digital commerce expected to reaching $6 trillion by 2020, retailers need to act strategically to compete, gain new customers and keep their margins high.
+With the global e-commerce expected to reach $5 trillion by 2021, retailers need to act strategically to compete, gain new customers and keep their margins high.

 Is your business offering discounted shipping this holiday season?
 Let us know on Twitter @DHLUS.